 Fly along the waterfront and circle around the skyscrapers of this spectacular international city.

 Toronto has some amazing mountain biking with more than 70km of intermediate to advanced singletrack.

 They are well maintained by local volunteers and it’s popular for hikers, runners and dog walkers too.
 So be careful when riding!

 There are plenty of spots to Stand Up Paddle Board in Toronto but the most scenic spot is Bluffers Park just off of Bluffers Beach.

-Blue waters mixed with the white Scarborough Bluffs make a perfect setting and the water is usually calm.
+Blue waters mixed with the white Scarborough Bluffs make a perfect setting and the water is usually calm for paddleboarding.

 28. Kayak the Humber River